 How Do I Know if My Baby Needs Ear Reshaping?

 The physical appearance of an ear deformity is usually enough to warrant interest in ear molding treatments.
 Up to a third of all births include some ear deformity, a purely cosmetic concern, or malformation, which occurs when tissue or cartilage is missing.
+Ear abnormalities and infant ear deformities are common reasons for seeking consultation.
 In some cases, the mildest deformities can disappear on their own, but it’s still possible you can benefit from pursuing this procedure.

+Many parents hope that infant ear deformities will self-correct, but early intervention is often recommended to achieve the best results.
 Even if you’re not sure if the appearance of your baby’s ears makes them eligible for EarWell, a consultation with Dr. Cote should be the first step toward treatment, as he can diagnose any problems and let you know whether you’re eligible for this procedure.
+Correcting these issues early can prevent the need for surgery later.

 Who Can Get EarWell™?